By Ric Burnley

 Middle Man: The Seafood Professional’s Perspective

-When a commercial crew returns to port with a bluefin tuna, Lucas Pina, general manager at North Atlantic Traders is waiting to meet them.
+When a commercial crew returns to port with a bluefin, Lucas Pina, general manager at North Atlantic Traders is waiting to meet them.
 Pina’s job is to get the best quality tuna to market.
 For Pina, the most important factor is ice.

 Pina credits captains like Mayer who take care of the fish before bringing it to the dock.
 Cooling the fish starts with swimming it beside the boat, cleaning the fish and packing it with ice.
 “Keep adding ice and draining water,” he suggests.
 It can take hours to bring a tuna’s temperature under 40 degrees.
 The process continues when the fish hits the dock.
 Pina measures quality of all tuna by looking at the meat.
 “It should be bright pink and translucent,” he says.
 Grading bluefin tuna requires years of experience and fine-tuned senses.
 “You have to see a lot to grade tuna,” he says, “like evaluating a fine wine.”